 Formed in 1988 by the Early Music Network of Great Britain, the Orlando Consort rapidly achieved a reputation as one of Europe’s most expert and consistently challenging groups performing repertoire from the years 1050 to 1550.
 Their work successfully combines captivating entertainment and fresh scholarly insight; the unique imagination and originality of their programming together with their superb vocal skills has marked the Consort out as the outstanding leaders of their field.
 The Consort has performed at many of Britain’s top festivals (including the BBC Proms and the Edinburgh International Festival) and has in recent years made visits to France, Holland, Belgium, Germany, Italy, Sweden, Poland, the Czech Republic, Estonia, the USA and Canada, South America, Singapore, Japan, Greece, Russia, Austria, Slovenia, Portugal and Spain.

 The Consort’s performances also embrace the spheres of contemporary music and improvisation: to date they have performed over 30 world premières and they have created striking collaborations with the jazz group Perfect Houseplants and, for a project exploring historic Portuguese and Goan music, the brilliant tabla player Kuljit Bhamra.
 The Consort currently holds a residency at Nottingham University and recent concert highlights include their debut at New York's Carnegie Hall.
-The group is currently working on a grand new project to present Carl Theodor Dreyer's silent masterpiece 'La Passion de Jeanne d'Arc' with a soundscape of music from the period in which the film is set, namely the early 15th century.
-Live performances commence in the UK, Europe and the USA in early 2015.
+As well as presenting the ‘Voices Appeared’ project throughout 2016, the Consort will be maintaining its busy schedule of recitals throughout the UK, Europe and the USA.